open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 }
 ```

-By default, the operation name attach to the spawn span will be the name of the method and no meta tags will be attached.
+By default, the operation name attached to the spawn span will be the name of the method and no meta tags will be attached.

 You can use the the `operationName` and `tagsKV` attributes to customize your trace: